grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 return reservationQuery.Make();
 ```

 Note that in this case, there is nothing like "result in progress", but on the other hand, we need to generate the id for the command, since the query must use the same id.
-This approach might be attractive provided
+This approach might be attractive provided that:

-1. You don't mind that the `reservationQuery` might go through database or external service again
+1. You don't mind that the `reservationQuery` might go through database or external service once during the command, and again during the query.
-1. A potential destination for data allows both commands and queries on its interface (it's not always a given).
+1. A potential destination API for data allows executing both commands and queries on on the data (it's not always a given).

 There are more options, but I'd like to stop here as this is not the main concern of this book.